NaN1488/sublime-gem-browser/Readme.md

 * It requires an open file in your current project
 * The way to open the gem folder is limited to standard OS X Sublime Text 2 installation paths (we'll need to improve this)
 * Only tested on Rails 3+ and Bundler 1.0+
+* Sublime Text 2 has to be open from a console

 ## License
 * MIT License